Tarot Card Reading Manual

 Wands are like clubs in the traditional pack of cards.
 When you get wands in your Tarot spread, they symbolize growth, innovation, and ambition.
 They may also mean you have inspiration, desire for power, and competition.
 The suit of wands cards often appears in relation to business and work and in other instances when the reading is about your spirituality.
 They may also appear in a reading concerning relationships and love since they are related to desire and charm.

 If you see an upright Wands card in your tarot reading, be aware that you are being advised to take action or be ready for change.
 Wands also represent a part of you that is related to creativity.
 This part allows for the creation of solutions to life problems.
 Wands cards in your Tarot spread may also be a warning that you are taking things too fast.
 In the inverted position, the wands may symbolize laziness, lack of direction, illusion, impulsiveness, or egotistical behavior.
+The card meanings bear a cautionary sign here.

-When It Means When Your Reading Is Mainly Made Of Wands Tarot Cards
+What It Means When Your Reading Is Mainly Made Of Wands Tarot Cards

 If your Tarot reading is made mainly of wands cards, it may mean that you are focused on projects that you have just started.
 It may also be an indication of the discovery of a higher purpose and ideas related to your purpose.
 The cards may show you that it’s time for spiritual awakening.
 You may feel restless, and you may also be feeling burning energy from the inside that may lead to a rebirth.

 In the upright position, most wands cards are related to actions or ideas that help you push things.
 These are things you are enthusiastic about.
 You may also be very active at this point.
 Although being active is good, the cards may be cautioning you not to overdo it as it could result in burnout and fatigue.
 However, if your reading is made up of mainly reversed wands cards, they may show that you lack direction, or you feel that life has no meaning.
+This suggests that the card meanings point to a lack of clarity.

 Ace of Wands